-- 3 cups chopped leeks, white and light green parts (2 leeks)
+- 3 c. chopped leeks white and light green parts (2 leeks)

-- 4 to 5 cups simmering vegetable stock, preferably homemade
+- 4 to 5 c. simmering vegetable stock preferably homemade

-- 1 tablespoon freshly grated lemon zest (2 lemons)
+- 1 Tbsp. freshly grated lemon zest 2 lemons

 - Kosher salt and freshly ground black pepper

-- 1/2 cup freshly grated Parmesan, plus extra for serving
+- 1/2 c. freshly grated Parmesan plus extra for serving

-- 3 tablespoons minced fresh chives, plus extra for serving
+- 3 Tbsp. minced fresh chives plus extra for serving

-Add any or all left over vegetables or meat from the week, anything your heart desires.
-Be creative.
+- Add any or all left over vegetables or meat from the week, anything your heart desires.